suchendra-h/Blog/README.md

-This repo implements a general use authentication procedure based on AWS Cognito and also a non-cloud one often referred in the code base as "housebrew"
+This repo implements a general use authentication procedure based on AWS Cognito and also a non-cloud one often referred in the code base as "**housebrew**"